sameersbn/docker-gitlab/README.md

 # Configuration

-## Mounting volumes
+## Data Store
 GitLab is a code hosting software and as such you don't want to lose your code when the docker container is stopped/deleted.
-To avoid losing any data, you should mount volumes at.
+To avoid losing any data, you should mount a volume at,

 * /home/git/data